“The Amazing Colossal Man” (1957)

 “War of the Colossal Beast” (1958)

-Comprising aspirations on a scale which evoke artistic dwarfism, Gordon’s 1958 follow-up, “War of the Colossal Beast” casts any possible hint at creative intelligence to the wind and divests its eponymous “monster” of any human qualities- save for a remarkably fit body considering it suffered a tremendous fall off of, plus someone forgot about the supposed weakness of the heart from the previous film -as Colonel Manning has apparently suffered brain damage from the original film’s finale (explaining a half-erased countenance that does more to disguise the fact that the giant is now played by unconvincing look-alike Dean Parkin than to explain how they are no other residual bumps or bruises from a fall of over 700 feet).
+Comprising aspirations on a scale which evoke artistic dwarfism, Gordon’s 1958 follow-up, “War of the Colossal Beast” casts any possible hint at creative intelligence to the wind and divests its eponymous “monster” of any human qualities- save for a remarkably fit body considering it suffered a tremendous fall off of a dam, plus someone forgot about the supposed weakness of the heart from the previous film -as Colonel Manning has apparently suffered brain damage from the original film’s finale (explaining a half-erased countenance that does more to disguise the fact that the giant is now played by unconvincing look-alike Dean Parkin than to explain how they are no other residual bumps or bruises from a fall of over 700 feet).
 This complete reduction of an initially sympathetic and intelligent character into a snarling, feral “beast” demonstrates the mercenary surrender of the returning produce-writer-director Bert I. Gordon toward sacrificing his initially sympathetic character into a useful substitute for the already used giant soldier ant or octopus (it probably didn’t help employing screenwriter George Worthing Yates who enjoyed a career surge in writing the same damn giant monster movie over and over again, including contributing to the referenced “Them!” and “It Came From Beneath the Sea”, as well as “The Amazing Colossal Man” itself) whose only method of communication is a truly unnerving, gargling roar (kudos to the sound effects technician who braved the proximity of what sounds like Elizabeth Taylor swallowing an all-you-can-eat fried chicken buffet for that invaluable bit of aural bestiality), removing the possibility of the film emerging as anything but a giant-monster-on-the-loose programmer (the several attempts at capturing Manning are purposeless, as there doesn’t seem to be any reason to extend his life beyond more carnage and to excuse the existence of this film, nor is there any attempt to reverse the enlargement process, as was explained in the first film, as suddenly we are conveniently told no such cure exists).